ApolinarO/SDR/Spikes/AWS_Info_Spike/1 GitHub Setup.md

 # Step 1: Get Project From Github
-The purpose of this spike it to get you familiar with cloning the project itself and updating your local repository.
-This is particularly useful when installing or upgrading to the latest version of WranglR.
+The purpose of this guide is to get you to clone the project onto your local machine to become familiar with downloading and installing the latest version of the app.

 ## Cloning the project
 To clone the project, you do not need a GitHub account.
 To get the latest copy of WranglR, run the following: